The Sureness of Horses — Chapters 20, 21, and 22

 Jorge shrugged.
 “The guys who count are Texans, or from there.
 I’ve learned one thing—if Billy Tyler wants something, the only discussion is how fast it can get done.
-He seems to outrank everyone out here.
-Word is Billy and the Enersystems President talk several times a day.”
+He seems to outrank everyone out here in California.
+I hear he talks to the Enersystems President several times a day.”

 “Billy’s no energy expert.
 I mean how much lawyering do they need?
 Does he really have that much clout?”